AbuseIO/AbuseIO/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within AbuseIO, please send an e-mail to Bart Vrancken at bart@abuse.io.
+If you discover a security vulnerability within AbuseIO, please send an e-mail to the AbuseIO CERT at cert@abuse.io (GPG available on Key servers).
 All security vulnerabilities will be promptly addressed.

 ### License